Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 ## 16. Unmount drives and Reboot system.
 a.
-Type `exit` to return back to the install drive.<br>
+Once you have finished setting up drivers, run the `exit` command to return back to the install drive.<br>
 b.
-Type `umount -r /mnt` to safely unount the partitions.<br>
+Once you're back in the install drive, run `umount -r /mnt` to safely unount the install partitions from the install drive.<br>
 c. `reboot`<br>
 Congratulations.
 You have sucessfully installed the base version of Arch Linux.

 However you're not done just yet.
+You still need to install a desktop and setup audio drivers.

 ## 17. General First Install Checks.
-This step is just a general after installation check to make sure that nothing went wrong with the install.
-It also contains configuration for regenerating mirrorlists automatically.
+This step is just a general after installation check to ensure that nothing went wrong with the install.
+This step also contains configuration guides for regenerating mirrorlists automatically.

-Note: Now that you're actually using your system now, you will need to use sudo to perform root privilages.
+Important: Now that you're actually using your Arch Linux install now, you will need to use the sudo command in order to perform root/administrator privilages.

 a.
-Once booted up and logged in, run `systemctl --failed` to verify a sucessful bootup.<br>
+Once rebooted and logged in, run `systemctl --failed` to verify that a sucessful boot had occured.<br>
 b.
 Run `sudo reflector --country [Your Country Here] --age 12 --protocol https --sort rate --save /etc/pacman.d/mirrorlist` to set refector to generate the mirrorlist based on the settings given.<br>
 c.
 Run `sudo nano /etc/xdg/reflector/reflector.conf` and make sure the file is configured to your liking.
 An example has been provided below:
 ```